rng-guy/NFSMWBartender/README.md

 # 5 - How do I install Bartender for my game?

 **Before installing** Bartender:
+1. make sure your original copy of the game wasn't a repack or came pre-modified in any way,
-1. read and understand the two sections about [mod (in)compatibilities](#3---what-mods-are-incompatible-with-bartender) and [dependencies](#4---what-other-mods-does-bartender-depend-on) above,
+2. read and understand the two sections about [mod (in)compatibilities](#3---what-mods-are-incompatible-with-bartender) and [dependencies](#4---what-other-mods-does-bartender-depend-on) above,
-2. make sure your game's `speed.exe` is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
+3. make sure your game's `speed.exe` is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
-3. install an .asi loader or any mod with one (e.g. the [WideScreenFix mod](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsmw) by ThirteenAG).
+4. install an .asi loader or any mod with one (e.g. the [WideScreenFix mod](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/nfsmw) by ThirteenAG).

 &nbsp;